stagas/meryl/README.md

 Quickstart
 ----------

-Let's start with a hello world example, git it an arbitrary name like 'app.js'
+Let's start with a hello world example, create a file 'app.js' with the given code below

 	// import meryl
 	var meryl = require('meryl');